Learn about the latest technology to accelerate the design of cancer treatments

 While this is a promising first step in developing an effective PROTAC to fight cancer, simply inhibiting CITK’s activity didn’t fully replicate what happens when CITK was genetically deleted in previous experiments.
 This suggests that CITK could have additional, non-enzymatic roles in cell division and highlights the importance of trial-and-error in developing PROTACs.

-During this session, you will learn about topics including:
+During this recorded session – broadcast on 18 November 2025 – you will learn about topics including:

-To aid accessibility, automatically generated closed captions, which can be turned on and off at your leisure, will be available to all those attending live.
 Please note, a certificate of attendance will be provided soon after the event.
 You do not need to request this – only those who attend the webinar live will be eligible.
+The name on the certificate will match the name given at registration and cannot be changed.

 Shaun R Stauffer